ArshidAli84/ArshidAli84/README.md

 - 🔭 I’m currently working on [30-Ready-ML-Projects]((https://github.com/ArshidAli84)), a comprehensive repository showcasing practical machine learning applications across diverse domains, including smart grid and energy management.

 - 👯 My main research focus is on ML|DL|RL projects related to power and energy systems by learning Smart circuit breakers to avoid power system blackouts during natural disasters.

-- 🌱 I’m diving deep into **Reinforcement Learning**, exploring its applications in optimizing energy distribution within smart grids, ensuring efficiency and sustainability.

 - 👨‍💻 My projects span various applications in **Machine Learning, Smart Grids, and Energy Management**.
 Find them at [My GitHub Profile](https://github.com/ArshidAli84).

 - 💬 Curious about **Machine Learning, Smart Grids, and Energy Management**?
 I'm passionate about discussing innovations and challenges in these fields.
+Interseted in diving deep into **Reinforcement Learning**, exploring its applications in optimizing energy managemnet within smart microgrid, ensuring efficiency and resilieance.

 - 📫 Reach out to me at arshidali.yaho@gmail.com for collaborations, discussions, or inquiries.